blurringtheboundaries/sound-ideas/README.md

 ### Icons
 Some icons have been used from [Noun Project](https://thenounproject.com/) as indicated by the noun prefix in the relevant filenames.

 We have incorporated these through a paid license, but they may also be licensed through the original artists under a Creative Commons license.
 Please check the Noun Project site for details.

 ### Sound files
-Some sound files in the instrument demos have been used from [Freesound](https://freesound.org/) as indicated by the freesound prefix in the relevant filenames.
+Some sound files within the instrument demos have been used from [Freesound](https://freesound.org/), as indicated by the freesound prefix in the relevant filenames.

 Relevant attributions and licenses will be uploaded alongside the files.

 - Guitar samples by <a href=https://freesound.org/people/Kyster/packs/7397/>Kyster</a>, provided with the <a href=https://creativecommons.org/licenses/by/3.0/>Creative Commons Attribution 3.0 license</a>.
 The sounds have been edited for timing.

 ### Additional libraries
-Chords used in the chord sequencer example (guitar.json) from [chords-db](https://www.npmjs.com/package/@tombatossals/chords-db)
+Example guitar chords used in the chord sequencer demo are taken from [chords-db](https://www.npmjs.com/package/@tombatossals/chords-db) (guitar.json).

 ## Acknowledgements